sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 We will correct the Pacbio assembly with Illumina reads.

-- inputs:
-    - draft Pacbio assembly (overhang trimmed from each of the three replicons)
-    - illumina reads (aligned to Pacbio assembly: in bam format)
-- output: corrected assembly

 <!--
 First, we will change some of the mGVL settings so that we can use a worker node with more CPUs.